Strategies to Increase Employee Productivity

 Perhaps one of the most crucial, yet overlooked, ways to increase productivity is to first learn how to properly measure it.
 Before you even consider looking at any raw data, you need to figure out exactly what information you’re looking to capture.

 Suppose we consider measuring the productivity of your sales force.
-Do you want strictly quantitative information such as the number of sales called made, appointments scheduled, or call-to-appointment ratios?
+Do you want strictly quantitative information such as the number of sales calls made, appointments scheduled, or call-to-appointment ratios?
 Or are you looking for more qualitative information, such as what prospects fit your company’s “right-fit” prospect criteria?
 Maybe you’re looking for a combination of the two.
-Regardless, that decision is something that has to be made.
+Regardless, that decision is one that has to be made.

 Focus on Cultural Fit